idenisovs/timesheet/README.md

 ## Versions

+- `3.0.0` - Application is moved to the new data structure;
 - `2.4.0` - Application got the Projects view;
 - `2.3.0` - Daily Overview showing the predefined issue name;
 - `2.2.0` - Issues section got possibility to remove Issue;